johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 ![screenshot of the site with a good number of links in the footer](screenshot-footer-after.png)

 As you can see, the difference is significant.
-With the new enhanced footer I can call out particular articles around themes that I cover, I can highlight popular articles, and I can also highlight articles that I think are particularly important.
+With the new enhanced footer I can call out particular articles around themes that I cover, I can highlight popular articles, and I can also emphasise articles that I think are particularly important, or recently updated.
 This is both about helping search engines understand what I consider to be important in my site, it's also helpful for humans that might scroll that far down.
 And goshdarnit, I think it looks rather fine too!

 ### Add meta description to blog posts

 The final suggestion we're going to cover, is that Growtika suggested adding meta descriptions to my blog posts.
 This is a short description of the content of the blog post that is included in the HTML of the page.
 It's not visible to humans, but it is visible to search engines.
-And it's kind of visible to humans at one remove, in that it is used as the description of the page in search results.
+And it's kind of visible to humans at one remove, in that it is often used as the description of the page in search results.

 I'd previously not included meta descriptions on my blog posts.
 But since Growtika suggested that I add them, I found myself with the daunting task of writing meta descriptions for nearly 300 blog posts.
 I decided to script it.
 I wrote a script that would generate a meta description for each blog post based on the content of the blog post, powered by Azure Open AI.
 I then ran the script and added the meta descriptions to my blog posts.
 I wrote about [how I did this here](../2023-09-25-azure-open-ai-generate-article-metadata-with-typescript/index.md).

 This left me with meta descriptions for all my blog posts.
-It was also rather fun to use AI for something not GPT or copilot related!
+It was also rather fun to use AI for something that was not GPT or copilot related!

 ## The results